Myths of Self-defense

 Let’s clear up some of the confusion right away: The most effective self-defense known to man is…not being there.
 After that, if a situation requires physical techniques of combat, all available options are less good.
 While all martial arts are not equal, virtually every traditional art or modern, unarmed fighting method has been used successfully to defend against an attack in some instance or another.
 And every art has also failed.
 The “best” art depends entirely upon the very specific circumstances and conditions in which it’s designed or intended to be used.
 Regardless of the art or method, physical skills are perishable without continuing training.

-I rely heavily on the work of Marc MacYoung, Jenna Meek, Ellis Amdur, and Rory Miller when addressing in my dojo aspects of self-defense beyond the physical, technical repertoire of the arts in which we train.
-Required reading for my senior students includes MacYoung’s In the Name of Self-Defense, MacYoung and Meek’s What You Don’t Know Can Kill You, Amdur’s Words of Power, and Miller’s Principles-Based Instruction for Self-Defense (And Maybe Life).
-All these books are highly recommended, and most are available in print and e-book formats.
-I keep e-book versions on my phone for quick access, but have print versions to highlight or otherwise mark-up for detailed reference.
+I rely heavily on the work of Marc MacYoung, Rory Miller, and their colleagues when addressing in my dojo aspects of self-defense beyond the physical, technical repertoire of the arts in which we train.
+Required reading for my senior students includes MacYoung’s In the Name of Self-Defense and Miller’s Principles-Based Instruction for Self-Defense (And Maybe Life).
+Both books are highly recommended, and both are available in print and e-book formats.
+I keep the e-book versions on my phone for quick access, but have print versions to highlight or otherwise mark-up for detailed reference.

 We’ll also make the distinction that consensual violence — two or more individuals agreeing to fight over some issue between them — will not be the focus of this essay.
 Our focus will be personal protection from an assault, a non-consensual, physical attack with injurious or potentially lethal consequences.
 According to Miller, credible personal protection training should include at least these elements: Ethical and Legal Aspects of Force; Violence Dynamics; Avoidance, Escape and Evasion, De-escalation; Counter Assault; Breaking the Freeze; The Fight Itself; The Aftermath (which can include legal, medical, and/or psychological consequences).
 Some of these elements are physical, some are academic, and some are a combination of both.
 The complexity of the non-physical elements is why I insist my students study the works of the real experts in the field rather than pretend that I can adequately cover those elements during regular classes (let alone pretend that I am qualified to do so).